 There’s nothing quite like parenthood to remind us that sleep is a beautiful thing.
-Whether we never seem to get enough, or our children resist it at some point during their childhood, most parents find themselves valuing sleep more than ever before.
+Whether we never seem to get enough or our children resist it at some point, most of us find ourselves valuing sleep more than ever once we start a family.

-Prioritizing sleep is clearly important for children’s health and well-being, so it’s worth considering how to facilitate it.
-Following are five tips for establishing healthy sleep habits in your little ones.
+Prioritizing sleep is clearly important for children’s health and well-being, so it’s worth considering advice on how to facilitate it.
+Here are five tips for establishing healthy sleep habits for your little ones:

-- Healthy sleep habits start early.
+- Establish healthy sleeping habits early.
 Habits in general are hard to break, so establish a healthy sleep routine for your child from day one.
-It could help you avoid some of the classic bedtime battles down the road!
+It could help you avoid some of the classic bedtime battles down the road.

-- Know the recommended amount of sleep for your child’s age group.
-In committing to a healthy sleep routine, it definitely helps to know just how much sleep your child needs.
-The answer varies by age, but overall we know that children need more than the 7-8 hours recommended for adults.
-The average for newborns can range considerably, starting as high as 18 hours a day and gradually decreasing over subsequent years.
+- Know the recommended amount of sleep for your child’s age.
+In committing to a healthy sleep routine, it helps to know just how much sleep your child needs.
+The answer varies by age, but overall we know that children need more than the seven to eight hours recommended for adults.
+The average for newborns can range considerably, starting as high as 18 hours a day and gradually decreasing over time.
 Below are the average hours of sleep children ages 0-5 need per day.
 Keep in mind that these averages take into account both nighttime sleep and napping.

 - 0-2 months: 10.5-18 hours